pjeby/simplegeneric.js/README.md

 In general, single-dispatch generic functions like the ones simplegeneric provides are also [a great replacement for the Visitor Pattern](http://peak.telecommunity.com/DevCenter/VisitorRevisited).

-### Why not use a convention for method names instead, then?
+### Why not use a convention for method names instead?

-That's actually what simplegeneric does, internally: the globally unique name (which could include an email address, URL, GUID, or other globally unique identifier) is used as a method name, and registered methods are attached to the right objects as non-enumerable properties.
+That's actually what simplegeneric does, internally: the globally unique name (which should include an email address, URL, GUID, or other substring guaranteed to be unique) is used as a method name, and registered methods are attached to the right objects as non-enumerable properties.
 (Unless you're running in a pre-ES5 environment; see [Compatibility](#compatibility), below.)

 The main benefit of having simplegeneric do this instead of doing it directly is that your codebase stays DRY, *and* easy-to-read.

-Instead of copying your unique name everywhere, or continually defining non-enumerable properties, your code *says what it does*: it registers what e.g. ``pprint`` will do when given an object of a given type.
+Instead of copying your unique name everywhere, or continually defining non-enumerable properties, your code just *says what it does*: it registers what e.g. ``pprint`` will do when given an object of a given type.

 ### But doesn't that mean depending on the module that exports the generic function, even in code that doesn't *call* it?